Asylum seekers caught in political battle in NYC, Washington

 “They don’t want to just dump people here,” Laborde said.

 Many of those who arrive in Washington don’t stay long.
-Mayor Muriel Bowser, in her second request for National Guard support, told Defense Secretary Lloyd Austin that most migrants stay up to three days before moving on to their final destinations.
+Mayor Muriel Bowser, in her second request for National Guard support, told Defense Secretary Lloyd Austin last week that most migrants stay up to 72 hours before moving on to their final destinations.

 “They don’t know much about D.C. other than the president is here,” Laborde said.